Gurnee Area History 1928-1975

 Village Government | Gurnee Days | Schools | Library | Park District

-In the nineteen-twenties the population of Gurnee was mainly retired farmers, business and trades-people.
-The one main industry was the Bowman Dairy milk-bottling plant which employed about twenty-five men in the late 1920's.
+In the 1920’s, the population of Gurnee consisted mainly of retired farmers, business and trades-people.
+The main industry was the Bowman Dairy milk-bottling plant which employed about twenty-five men in the late 1920's.

 In 1930 the population of Gurnee was 503.